learningequality/kolibri-docs/docs/install/tutorials/rpi.rst

   sudo nano /etc/dhcpcd.conf

 Use the arrow keys to navigate to the end of the file, then copy and paste the following text and press :guilabel:`CTRL` + :guilabel:`X` to save and exit.
+This configuration sets ``192.168.4.1`` as the IP address of the server on the configured Wi-Fi network.
+If you want to change this, you will have to be aware of other consequential changes necessary in the remaining part of this tutorial.

 .. code-block:: text